Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Recent Performances

-- In last week's outing against the Buccaneers, Higbee totaled 51 yards on four receptions.
+- In last week's outing against the Buccaneers, Higbee picked up 51 yards on four receptions.

-- Over his last three outings, Higbee has racked up 152 yards on 13 receptions with two touchdowns, averaging 50.7 yards per game, on 19 targets.
+- Over his last three games, Higbee racked up 13 catches on 19 targets and averaged 50.7 receiving yards with two touchdowns.

 Higbee's Los Angeles Teammates